masci/dev/site/content/writing/the-coding-interview-in-2025.md

 ## Conclusion

-Embracing generative coding in the hiring process isn't just about passively adopting a new technology; it's about finding out how a candidate adapted to these new tools, shifting the focus from memorization to guided collaboration with an AI assistant and getting a clearer picture of their real-world skills.
+Embracing generative coding in the hiring process isn't just about passively allowing the use a new technology; it's about finding out how a candidate adapted to these new tools and getting a clearer picture of their real-world skills.
 You’ll see if they can ask the right questions, critically evaluate a generated solution and refine it into an elegant, optimal product, which is something coding assistants have yet to prove they can do.